z-yilectronic/mixed-NGSsimulation/README.md

 for i in {1..5}; do cat head.txt <(shuf -n 300 vars.txt) > Betula_old_subvar_$i.vcf; done
 ```

-Not knowing the "true" numbers of variants in an individual, I choose 300 variants to provide a more evident difference between different individuals.
+Not knowing the "true" number of variants in an individual, I choose 300 to provide a more evident difference between different individuals.

 **The core command for generating reads:**